-Additionally, a Connecticut roommate violence lawyer could help ensure that an individual subject to a protective order understands specifically what is and what is not allowed.
+Additionally, a Connecticut attorney could help ensure that an individual subject to a roommate violence protective order understands specifically what is and what is not allowed.
 Violation of a protective order is a separate felony offense, so compliance is crucial.

 What are the Penalties for Roommate Violence?

 The penalties for domestic violence vary depending on the underlying crime.
 Some offenses, such as third-degree stalking or second-degree harassment, are misdemeanors punishable by three to six months in jail and a fine of $500-$1,000.